kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 10. My Windows node cannot access my services using the service IP

 This is a known limitation of the current networking stack on Windows.
-Windows pods are able to access the service IP however.
+Windows Pods are able to access the service IP however.